Rainfall

 icon

-Figure 6: Average climatological rainfall's upper tercile boundary for OND based on CHIRPS (Reference period: 1991-2020).
+Figure 6: Average climatological rainfall's upper tercile boundary for JJA based on CHIRPS (Reference period: 1991-2020).

 The qualitative outlook is assessed for the region in general.
 For specific updates on the national scale, the relevant ASEAN National Meteorological and Hydrological Services should be consulted.